sunwellup/ShenWei-hugo-academic/content/publication/Journal-Articles/index.md

 ---

-title: <div align="center"> Geometry and topology optimization of plane frames for compliance minimization using force density method for geometry model <div>
+title: Geometry and topology optimization of plane frames for compliance minimization using force density method for geometry model

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Shen, Wei
+- Wei Shen
-- Ohsaki, Makoto
+- Makoto Ohsaki

 # Author notes (optional)
 # author_notes: